Genocide: Reactions

+Yazidi members of the Êzîdxan Protection Force at a base in the Sinjar Mountains.
+The Êzîdxan Protection Force was formed in response to the Yazidi genocide.

-According to rational choice theory, it should be possible to intervene to prevent genocide by raising the costs of engaging in such violence relative to alternatives.
-Although there are a number of organizations that compile lists of states where genocide is considered likely to occur, the accuracy of these predictions are not known and there is no scholarly consensus over evidence-based genocide prevention strategies.
-Intervention to prevent genocide has often been considered a failure because most countries prioritize business, trade, and diplomatic relationships: as a consequence, "the usual powerful actors continue to use violence against vulnerable populations with impunity".
+Historically and even after the ratification of the Genocide Convention, genocide was considered a sovereign privilege in which foreign intervention would be inappropriate.
+More recently, the prevention of genocide has come to be seen as a goal, but this has not translated into effective intervention.
+Although several organizations compile lists of states where genocide is considered likely to occur, the accuracy of these predictions is not known, and there is no scholarly consensus over evidence-based genocide prevention strategies.
+Intervention against genocide has often been considered a failure due to most countries' prioritization of business, trade, and diplomatic relationships: as a consequence, "the usual powerful actors continue to use violence against vulnerable populations with impunity."

-Responsibility to protect is a doctrine that emerged around 2000, in the aftermath of several genocides around the world, that seeks to balance state sovereignty with the need for international intervention to prevent genocide.
-However, disagreements in the United Nations Security Council and lack of political will have hampered the implementation of this doctrine.
+The responsibility to protect is a doctrine that emerged around 2000, in the aftermath of several genocides around the world, that seeks to balance state sovereignty with the need for international intervention to prevent genocide.
+However, disagreements in the United Nations Security Council and a lack of political will have hampered its implementation.
 Although military intervention to halt genocide has been credited with reducing violence in some cases, it remains deeply controversial and is usually illegal.
 Researcher Gregory H. Stanton found that calling crimes genocide rather than something else, such as ethnic cleansing, increased the chance of effective intervention.

-Protracted armed resistance by the intended victims is characteristic of many settler genocides, often enabling the perpetrators to justify the genocide as self-defense of its own population.
 Almost all genocides are brought to an end either by the military defeat of the perpetrators or the accomplishment of their aims.